 Labour Conference voted in 2017 to oppose STPs and ACOs in a resolution called composite 8, posted here.

 JR4NHS mounted a legal challenge - fighting "to get proper consultation, parliamentary scrutiny and respect for the law.
 Save our NHS from an American-style take-over."
 Read lots more on their Twitter and Facebook pages.

 999 call for NHS are also challenging ACOs:

 "Our case is based on our deep concern that the Accountable Care Organisation contract is not only unlawful under current NHS legislation - but would lead to restrictions and denial of NHS care, and the abandonment of the core NHS principle of providing comprehensive care to all who have a clinical need for it, free at the point of use.
 It would replace this with health insurance company principles, based on assessments of financial risk and returns."
 LINK.

-Barnsley Save Our NHS are taking the Joint Clinical Commissioning Group to court to challenge their decision to close hyperacute stroke services in Barnsley and Rotherham.
+Barnsley Save Our NHS unsuccessfully took the Joint Clinical Commissioning Group to court to challenge their decision to close hyperacute stroke services in Barnsley and Rotherham.
 Details here.

 There have also been Tory challenges!
 Even Sarah Wollaston MP asked Jeremy Hunt to slow down: see her letter here.

 Excellent work by Keep Our NHS Public and others responding to the House of Commons Select Committee is here: text and video.
 Among other points, they argue that integrated care does not require all the costly reorganisation of the NHS.